 If you are considering Hampden - Sydney, hit the books.
 The average SAT score of applicants is 1,115.
 You may want to invest in an ACT preparation class before taking the exam because the usual ACT score is 24.
 Videos from Hampden - Sydney could be a good way to explore college.

 It's difficult to beat Westmont College if you want to study Business/Managerial Economics.
 Experience a strong focus on Business/Managerial Economics inside the major at Westmont.
 It is located in the suburban location of Santa Barbara, California.

-The business/managerial economics department at Westmont ranks 4 in the U.S. known for quality education.
 Due to the fact the average SAT score of this school's applicants is around 1,175, admissions officers can afford to be choosy.
+Students should not let concerns about affordability stop them from applying to this school since 98.0% of undergraduates receive financial assistance.
 Go deeper to check out just how well Westmont ranks in other categories.

 Wheaton College Illinois is a good decision for students pursuing a Business/Managerial Economics degree.
 A favorite choice for undergraduates, there are approximately 76 students studying this degree at Wheaton College Illinois.
 The locale of Wheaton, Illinois, is wonderful for individuals who favor a quieter, suburban place.

 95.0% of first years return for their sophomore year.
 The typical scholarship given to first-year students is $14,298 with 80.0% of first-year students getting some type of scholarship.
 Take a virtual tour to know more about Wheaton College Illinois.